-Controlling Your Mental Load Relies on the Strength of Your Mind-Body Connection
+Controlling Mental Load Relies on the Strength of Our Mind-Body Connection

-Women are naturally multi-taskers, and this innate skill ramps up significantly after you become a parent.
-Constantly trying to remember things you need to do, people you need to call, appointments you need to book, decisions you need to make… just to feel like you are in control of your life and are always ahead.
-As a parent, you depend on your brain power a lot!
+Women are naturally multi-taskers, and this innate skill ramps up significantly after they become parents.
+Constantly trying to remember things that need to be done, people that need to be called, appointments that need to be booked, decisions that need to be made… just to feel like they are in control of their lives and are always ahead.
+As parents, we depend on our brain power a lot!

 All these thoughts going around and around and around in a parent’s head are what is called ‘mental load’.
 It’s invisible, exhausting work that never ends.
 It is the constant worrying about daily activities.
 It is stress.

 All parents want to be a ‘Supermum’ or ‘Superdad’ (although maybe not necessarily called that).
 Able to handle anything that comes their way, always in control, feeling cool, calm and collected.
 We see another parent out there that appears to handle the mental load of parenthood well and think “I can handle it all too!”
 Or a parent starts to feel inadequate by thinking things like “She has 3 kids and they always arrive to school on time in clean, ironed clothes and a homemade, nutritious lunchbox packed; I struggle to do those things with one child!
 I’m never going to be as good a parent as her…” But that comparison stuff is toxic.

 The reality is, our bodies simply cannot handle this type of pressure, physically or mentally.
 That other parent may be very good at hiding the strain of their mental load, or has found effective ways to unload it.